peter88213/nvhelp-de/source/nv_aeon2/index.rst

    with an error message.
 -  If a novelibre section title occurs more than once, the converter aborts with an error message.
--  Abschnitte are marked “unused” if the associated event is gelöscht in Aeon.
+-  Abschnitte are marked "unused" if the associated event is gelöscht in Aeon.
 -  Abschnitt date, section time, and section duration are aktualisierend.
 -  Non-empty section description and section tags are aktualisierend.